Plenituz/anyfront/README.md

     manifest = "https://hub.barbe.app/anyfront/manifest/v0.1.0/.json"
 }

-default {
-    # this will be prepended to the names of all resources deployed.
-    # you can change this to create dev/testing environments
-    name_prefix = ["nextapp1-"]
-}

-# This tells barbe where to store your terraform and barbe state files
-state_store {
-    s3 {}
-}

 aws_next_js "my-site" {
     domain {
         # the domain name you want the app to be under